nlarusstone/corels-test/paper/feedback.md

 4. Why not supp(x, \beta) (for definition notational consistency sake) and not supp(\beta, x)?
 This is not a big deal though.
 But supp(\beta, x) is defined in terms of cap(x_n, \beta).

-5. Page 5: missing section reference?
+~~5.
+Page 5: missing section reference?
 "...we can furthermore apply it in the context of rule mining (§??).
-Specifically, it implies that we should only mine rules with normalized..."
+Specifically, it implies that we should only mine rules with normalized..."~~ *Now refers to 3.1*

 6. Experiments: We say "We first ran a 10-fold cross-validation experiment using CORELS and eight other algorithms..."
 But our figures only show results against C4.5, CART, RIPPER, and SBRL.
 Maybe we should stress that figure 2,3 only